-The Council's maximum exposure to credit risk in relation to its £13 million (2017/18 £11.9 million restated from previous year's Statement of Accounts to include long term debtors) investments in financial institutions cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
+The Council's maximum exposure to credit risk in relation to its £13 million (2017/18 £11.9 million) investments in financial institutions cannot be assessed generally as the risk of any institution failing to make interest payments or repay the principal sum will be specific to each individual institution.
 Recent experience has shown that it is rare for such entities to be unable to meet their commitments.
 A risk of irrecoverability applies to all of the Council's deposits, but there was no evidence as at the 31 March 2019 that this was likely to crystallise.